aspose-cells/Aspose.Cells-Doc-md/swedish/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-9-0-0-release-notes/_index.sv.md

 {{% alert color="primary" %}}

-Eftersom kodbasen för Aspose.Cells för Android matchar koden för relevant .NET- och Java-version, ingår de flesta ändringar, förbättringar och korrigeringar i Aspose.Cells för .NET v8.9.1, Aspose.Cells för .NET v8.9.2, Aspose.Cells för .NET v9.0.0, Aspose.Cells för Java v8.9.1, Aspose.Cells för Java v8.9.2 och Aspose.Cells för Java v9.0.0 ingår också i denna Aspose.Cells för Android v9.0.0.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.9.1, Aspose.Cells for .NET v8.9.2, Aspose.Cells for .NET v9.0.0, Aspose.Cells for Java v8.
+9.1, Aspose.Cells for Java v8.9.2 och Aspose.Cells for Java v9.0.0 ingår också i denna Aspose.Cells for Android v9.0.0.

 {{% /alert %}}